kubecost/docs/etl-backup.md

 ### Step 2: Enable ETL backup in Helm values

-If Kubecost was isntalled with Helm, ensure the following values are set.
+If Kubecost was installed via Helm, ensure the following values are set.

 ```yaml
 kubecostModel: